-The American Suzuki Foundation is pleased to offer Aber Suzuki Center students tuition assistance through both Needs-Based Scholarship fund and several Merit-Based Scholarship funds.
-These scholarships are made available by generous donors such as Margery V. Aber, Kathleen Franceschi, Mike Porrey, and through funds raised at events such as the annual Music of the Masters.
+The American Suzuki Foundation is pleased to offer Aber Suzuki Center students tuition assistance through both our Need-Based Scholarship fund and several Merit-Based Scholarship funds.
+These scholarships are made available by generous donors such as Margery Aber, Kathleen Franceschi, Mike Porrey, and through funds raised at events such as the annual Music of the Masters.

 The American Suzuki Foundation in conjunction with the Aber Suzuki Center administers the annual campaign.
 Additionally, they lead an annual campaign each year and manage the following scholarship funds: